mspielberg/factorio-railloader/README.md

 with two or three rail segments underneath.
 You cannot place a BRL if it could not align with other rails.

 BRLs are circuit-connectable chest entities that output their content.
 You can connect them to Logistic Train Network stops to manage automatic creation of transport orders.
-Loaders are not circuit controllable, and will always load or unload as many items as possible while a cargo wagon is stopped.
+Sending a BRL the special "Disable rail loader" signal will stop the BRL from loading/unloading a cargo wagon.
+Due to their speed, you are likely to load or unload a few more items than expected.

 This mod should be considered __ALPHA__ quality.
 Expect bugs, and please report any you find to the mod thread.